tssdantas/fast-model-context-protocol/README.md

 ## Setup Steps

-1. Install UV, a package and project menager for Python from Github or from PyPI repository.
+1. Install UV, a package and project menager for Python from Github or PyPI.
 UV is required to work correctly with Gemini CLI.

 Github: [link](https://github.com/astral-sh/uv)